luciotato/UglifyLS/README.md

 Can anyone estimate the time spent worldwide running Uglify?

 Making Uglify run faster will save a lot of people a lot of time.
-If you're interested to take this proyect further, I'll transfer this repo.
+If you're interested to take this project further, I'll transfer this repo.

 I'm interested in advancing LiteScript, so I'll give full support.